MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/eventdetectoroemadapter/ns-eventdetectoroemadapter-eventaction.md

 ### -field ErrorCode

-An HRESULT error code from ParseDetectionResults.  ???
-TBD
+An HRESULT error code from ParseDetectionResults.

 ## -remarks